 Project PhaseJune 2020 to May 2023

-FundingThe project is cofunded by the European Union
+FundingThe project is co-funded by the European Union

 Land right related issues often have a higher impact on lives of ethnic minorities as their livelihood depends on land and forest resources, while oftentimes they are being deprived of their voices.
 Large-scale land expropriation for hydropower development and private investments in the upland areas have often been accompanied by forced resettlement and inadequate compensation, making the already disadvantaged even poorer.

-That is why Helvetas Germany and its partner Land Alliance (LANDA) of which Center for Rural Communities Research and Development (CCRD) serves as LANDA’s coordinating organisation have jointly developed this project to support vulnerable ethnic minorities, particularly vulnerable women to claim their land-and forest resource related rights in northern provinces of Vietnam.
+That is why Helvetas Germany and its partner Land Alliance (LANDA) of which Center for Rural Communities Research and Development (CCRD) serves as LANDA’s coordinating organization have jointly developed this project to support vulnerable ethnic minorities, particularly vulnerable women to claim their land-and forest resource related rights in northern provinces of Vietnam.

 Through the development of a hands-on ‘Land Right Toolkit’ and various capacity building measures, the project provides the target groups with structured and understandable information and tools on land right related issues.
 An e-platform will serve as a place where users can find examples of ways to resolve land conflicts, share information and seek advice from LANDA members.
 With this the target groups will become more self-reliant and confident to resolve land and forest disputes and to defend themselves against discriminatory actions.